NuGet/Home/proposed/2021/VisualStudioDeepLinkNuGetPackageInstall.md

 ## Who are the customers

-- Developers who want a quick and easy way to install packages directly from the PMUI with a click of a button.
+- Developers who want a quick and easy way to install packages directly from the PMUI with a click of a URL.

 ## Requirements